Attorney Helps To Secure Bail For Clients:

 - A physical or mental condition affecting the defendant’s behavior.
 A defendant should not be required to post bail on each count in a multiple count complaint unless the charges could be severed for trial.

 Do You Have A Loved-One Who Is Trying To Get Bail On A Criminal Offense?

-If you know someone who is being held without bail or held on a high bail, call our office today to speak with an Experienced RI Attorney.
+If you know someone who is being held without bail or held on high bail, call our office today to speak with an experienced Rhode Island bail lawyer.
 With a keen understanding of the bail guidelines, we will fight to get your loved-one back home.
-Our office is located in the heart of downtown Providence.
+Our offices are located in the heart of downtown Providence, RI, and in Fall River, MA.
 Stop by for a free consultation or call or text us at 401-855-9023.